COMMUNICATING PROGRESSIVE AGENDA

 The workshop uncovers what it really takes to convince someone and how to build narratives to garner support for progressive proposals for change.
 By learning how to shift from fact-based to value-based communication, the participants can immediately start shaping their messages in a way that persuades the unconvinced.

-This helps organisations and movements become better at influencing the public and policymakers and at steering public discourse, and thus become more successful in fighting for their cause.
+This helps organisations and movements become better at influencing the public and policymakers and at steering public discourse, thus becoming more effective in fighting for their cause.

 • PRACTICAL APPLICATIONS